Uniminutoarduino/SmartLabsUniminuto-GOLC/README.md

 alt="Text-based programming" width="400" height="300" border="2" /></a>

 ### 1.1.2 blocks-based programming
 There, the students can program using graphical blocks (Blockly).
 This mode could be used by novice students.
+In any moment the students can see the Python code for their blocks.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=TnZlTCT3V1w